Alejandro Morales

-Alejandro Morales is an Emeritus Professor of Chicano and Latino Studies at the University of California, Irvine, and an award-winning Mexican-American writer of fiction and poetry.
-He has published seven ground-breaking novels, three novellas, and one collection of poetry.
+Alejandro Morales is a Mexican-American writer of fiction and poetry.
+He is an Emeritus Professor of Chicano and Latino Studies at the University of California, Irvine.
+He has published seven novels, three novellas, and one collection of poetry.

 Morales received the 2007 Luis Leal Award for Distinction in Chicano/Latino Literature.
-The Award organizer said of Morales, "he is a true pioneer in Chicano literature and one of the most outstanding, powerful, and innovative writers on the Chicano experience."
+The award organizer said of Morales, "he is a true pioneer in Chicano literature and one of the most outstanding, powerful, and innovative writers on the Chicano experience."